- Entertainment and Media»

 The body style and hardware are similar to that of the Gretsch guitars popularized during the 1960's but with a double cutaway style that some of the new semi-hollowbody guitars have.
 Eastwood also offers the Classic 6, a 6-string version, and the Classic 4 bass guitar version.
 There is also a deluxe version of the Classic 6 that has a Bigsby tremolo.

-I ordered mine from Amazon.com and it arrived at my doorstep two days after ordering.
-It was very well packed inside a box within another box.
-It also had additional padding.
+I ordered mine from Amazon.com and it arrived at my doorstep just two days after ordering, thanks to Amazon Prime.
+Seriously, you have to just love the fact that you can actually get a guitar two days after ordering it online.
+Anyway, it was very well packed inside a box within another box.
+It also had additional padding inside as well.
 I purchased mine well below the list price.
 The current list price is $549 and that is what you will pay on both the Amazon website as well as the Eastwood website.

 I was lucky enough to get mine at $375, when the price dropped for a VERY brief period of time.
 In fact, about five minutes after I placed my order, it went right back up to the $549 list price.
 Talk about a narrow window of opportunity.
 I wonder sometimes if it was a mistake on their part.
 But, in any case, I saved myself a lot of money.